JustenQ/labyrinth/README.md

 Do not seek you, yet their mere presence is enough to unravel you.

-Mirror the disinterest of the Void itself, a force that destroys without malice or intent.
+Mirror the entropic nature of the Void itself, a force that destroys indiscriminately without malice or intent.

 ---